 4) to make this research available to the public and policymakers in order to help formulate policies to deal with the urgent issues facing Korean Millennials.

-Currently, the lab consists of a lab director (Hyunjoon Park), four lab fellows (Grace Kao, Seung-kyung Kim, Joongback Kim, and Jaesung Choi), and several students.
+The lab consists of a lab director (Hyunjoon Park), four faculty lab fellows (Grace Kao, Seung-kyung Kim, Joongback Kim, and Jaesung Choi), postdoctoral fellows, and graduate students.
 This project is funded by the Laboratory Program for Korean Studies through the Ministry of Education of Republic of Korea and Korean Studies Promotion Service of the Academy of Korean Studies.
 Support from the Population Studies Center at the University of Pennsylvania is acknowledged.